 All Scrutiny Reviews link to the Council's Corporate Plan and details of which are evidenced within the final report.
-This Scrutiny Review links to corporate priority CP9 - Satisfying our customers.
+This Scrutiny Review links to corporate priority 4 - Strong partnerships and engaged communities.

 4 Relevance to Equality and Diversity Duties